nicfv/Me/docs/blog/posts/2024-12-08-owning-2-years.md

 - **New appliances**: This is definitely nice to have, as it will save me a great deal of money after move-in if I don't need to replace anything.
 - **Private outdoor space**: At the other places I've lived, I enjoy working from home outdoors, or just sitting outdoors reading or on my computer.
 This would also open the option of ever getting a dog in the future.
 - **Fiber internet**: I plan to work from home sometimes and a fast internet would be helpful for this.
 Fiber is a relatively new technology in this area, and most houses or apartments don't have the infrastructure yet, so it's not something I can realistically expect to find in affordable homes.
 - **No upstairs/downstairs neighbors**: The last thing I want is to put a several-thousand-dollar down payment on an apartment and discover that the upstairs neighbors run an at-home jackhammer-testing service.
+Instead, having the upstairs unit would also be a pain.
+Moving in or having to walk up the stairs coming home every day, especially when carrying large items like grocery bags, would not be fun for long.
 I'm putting this on the "want" list since it may not be realistic to expect to find an affordable place with this requirement.
 - **A nice view, with southeast-facing windows**: Let's face it.
 I got a bit screwed with this one.
 I'm one of the ~10 units in my ~100-unit complex that faces directly into another building.
 I can see some trees and the pool from my windows, but the view doesn't pull me out of bed in the morning.

 ## Hidden Costs